Mary Ann "Mania" Kmiatek (nee Dlugopolski)

 Dec.
 4, 1932 — Sept.
 3, 2021

-On May 12, 1956 she married Ben A. Kmitek who preceded her in death along with her daughter, Kim Marie Kmiatek, brother Chester and sisters Caroline, Bernice, Helen, and Theresa.
+On May 12, 1956 she married Ben A. Kmiatek who preceded her in death along with her daughter, Kim Marie Kmiatek, brother Chester and sisters Caroline, Bernice, Helen, and Theresa.

 She is survived by son Thomas (Denise) Kmiatek; two grandchildren: Justin Kmiatek and Marissa Kmiatek; and one sister Victoria Bennett of Kentucky.
 Numerous nieces and nephews.